 Dr. James and the team at Trinity Dental office also offer some additional services which help minimize the amount of disease-causing oral bacteria.
 In patients with moderate to severe periodontal disease, Dr. James will recommend placement of Arestin in the most affected areas.
 Arestin is a powdered antibiotic that helps kill the bacteria present in the gingival pocket that are causing the inflammation.
 Laser therapy can be done to kill the bacteria in the periodontal pocket as well as removed diseased gum tissue.
 Patients who receive either laser therapy or Arestin therapy in conjunction with the scaling and root planning usually have better long-term outcomes than those who just receive the scaling and root planning alone.

-If you suspect you might be developing any of the stages of gum disease, it’s important to seek out a qualified dentist to receive periodontal gum treatment.
+If you suspect you might be developing any of the stages of gum disease, it’s important to seek out a qualified dentist in Dallas to receive periodontal gum treatment.
 If you’re looking for the caring and quality treatment in Dallas, then consider contacting Trinity Dental Loft.
 This office takes pride in having some of the best gum maintenance treatment in Dallas, TX, and is capable of handling patients with a variety of dental needs.
 For more information, give the office a call.